 - ntasks The number of tasks. - tpb The size of a block.
-An appropriate value is chosen if this parameter is not supplied. - stream The stream on which the configured kernel will be launched. - sharedmem The number of bytes of dynamic shared memory required by the kernel.
+An appropriate value is chosen if this parameter is not supplied. - stream The stream on which the configured dispatcher will be launched. - sharedmem The number of bytes of dynamic shared memory required by the kernel.

-Returns A configured kernel, ready to launch on a set of arguments.
+A configured dispatcher, ready to launch on a set of arguments.